-The site has a dominant overstory consisting of Lodgepole pine (Pinus contorta) with a Lodgepole pine (Pinus contorta) understory component.
-The area is predominantly fuel model 9 with ground fuels consisting of grasses and forbs.
-Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses, and moderate concentrations of down, dead woody litter.
-There is no sign of any current insect and disease problems on the property at the time of inspection.
+The site has a dominant overstory consisting of Lodgepole pine (Pinus contorta) with a Douglas fir (Pseudotsuga menziesii), Aspen (Populus tremloides) understory component.
+The area is predominantly fuel model 9 with ground fuels consisting of grasses, shrubs and forbs.
+Fuel model 2 consists of open grown pine stands.
+Trees are widely spaced with few understory shrubs or regeneration.
+Ground cover consists of mountain grasses, and mature ponderosa pine stands, in the foothill to montane zone.

+There were no signs of any insect and disease problems on the property at the time of the inspection.